yan-duarte/yan-duarte.github.io/_posts/2016-09-12-RMP-Assignment3.md

 Other information that OLS Regression Results give to us is the R-square.
 This value can be interpreted in the following way: If we know the sugar consumption grams per day of a woman we can predict 41% of the variability we will see in the incidence of breast cancer cases.

-After make the linear regression test, we are going to do now the polynomial regression test, for this, we add the polynomial second order of the meanSugarPerson variable into the scatterplot and into the regression analysis.
+After make the linear regression test, we are going to do now the polynomial regression test.
+For this, we have to add the polynomial second order of the meanSugarPerson variable into the scatterplot and into the regression analysis.

 ```python
 # first order (linear) scatterplot